timBrockman/1701-D/dont-forget-web.md

 ## CSS basic stuff
+  - decide what gets padding and margins the elements or the boxes they go in
   - boilerplate/normalize
     [ ] try to use only the ones you need to reduce the number of over-rides
   - html